scholarslab/scholarslab.github.io/pages/blogging.md

 ---
 This page celebrates our successful 2019 challenge, a "Year of Blogging".
 The challenge started off with Brandon Walsh and Amanda Visconti committing to write one post per month in 2019.
 Ammon Shepherd stepped things up early on with a series of four posts on DH archiving that were co-written with other SLab and UVA Library staff.

 We were able to reach our stretch goal of encouraging a broader revival of our blog, tied into a renewal of our website (migration from WordPress to Jekyll-generated static site, new content and info structure).
-Between January 1, 2019 and December 3, 2019, we wrote **58** non-announcement posts (i.e. we dind't count announcements of fellowships or workshops, just essays).
+Between January 1, 2019 and December 3, 2019, we wrote **58** posts—that is, we dind't count any straight announcements of fellowships or workshops, just essays.
+The "website launch announcement" post was counted because it explains the process and reasoning behind the website renewal work; announcing the call for our fellowship applications was not counted.
 Below, the board where we tracked posts via author and a 3-word summary of each post:

 [Updated photo of board]